brianguenter/FastDifferentiation.jl/README.md

 <div id="FutureWork"></div>

 ## Future work
-The **FD** algorithm is fast enough to differentiate large expression graphs: ≈10⁵ operations in approximately 1 minute on a modern laptop.
+The **FD** algorithm is fast enough to preprocess expression graphs with ≈10⁵ operations in approximately 1 minute on a modern laptop (processing time scales non-linearly so smaller graphs take much less time).

 However, LLVM compile time can be significant at this scale.
-For these very large graphs [DynamicExpressions.jl](https://github.com/SymbolicML/DynamicExpressions.jl) might be a better tradeoff between compile and execution time.
-I will be experimenting with this over the coming months.
-This would be useful when your function is changing frequently so compilation overhead cannot be amortized across many derivative evaluations.
+For expressions this size and larger [DynamicExpressions.jl](https://github.com/SymbolicML/DynamicExpressions.jl) might be a better tradeoff between compile and execution time.
+This would be especially useful when your function is changing frequently so compilation overhead cannot be amortized across many derivative evaluations.

 In its current form **FD** can only differentiate expressions without conditionals involving **FD** variables.
 The algorithm can be extended to allow this but symbolic processing can scale exponentially with the nesting depth of conditionals.
 For small nesting depths this might be acceptable so a future version of FD might support limited nested conditionals.